Social Policy & Programs Consulting

 As President John F. Kennedy said,

 I’ve marched with my husband and Iron Workers Local 3 in every Pittsburgh Labor Day parade since 1982, and we’ve always had a wonderful time.
+We’ve never missed one.
 We’ve been there together through illness, injury, surgery, wedding, childbirth, rain, and shine.
+I don’t know anyone else who’s done that.
 It’s second only to Christmas in our family.
 So parade with us on Monday, and bring your family.

 If you belong to a union, find out where to meet your group.
 If not, then come to watch.
 Wave to your friends and neighbors.
 See your teachers, your mail carrier, your bus driver, the local hotel and restaurant staff, TV and radio personalities, news reporters, employees at your health care facilities, and the construction workers who erect our buildings, and say “thank you”.